A quick, flavorful stir fry, like this recipe for Asian Beef with Peppers, is a delightful option when time is of the

 Much as we love to grill in the summer, waiting on the charcoal to ignite is not always an option on a busy weeknight.
 A quick, flavorful stir-fry, like this dish for Asian Beef with Peppers, is a delightful option when time is of the essence.
 It can certainly be whipped up more quickly than calling for take out!
 Plus you don’t have to leave the house to make this delicious stir fry beef!
 And as a bonus, you have complete control of the ingredients.
 There’s no MSG in sight.

 Flank Steak Tips

 My family adores beef.
 While I typically think of tenderloin fillets or rib eyes as “steak”, my children grew up with flank steak as another of their favorite steaks.
 And the price isn’t nearly as daunting as some of the finer cuts of beef.
 Typically, I’ll marinate our flank steaks overnight and toss them on the grill for one of our Sunday suppers.

-Then I discovered flank steak is wonderful for stove top meals as well.
-Just be sure to watch your cooking times as this cut will be tender when cooked to a medium rare.
+Then I discovered flank steak is wonderful for stovetop meals as well.
+Just be sure to watch your cooking times as this cut will be tender when cooked to a medium-rare.
 And slicing against the grain is also the way to go.
 Just look for the lines or fibers running across the meat, and cut thin slices at a 45º angle to these fibers.
 This way, you’ll have the most tender bites of meat when you make this Asian beef with peppers!